vfaronov/httpolice/httpolice/known/README.rst

     to get the ``httpolice.parse.Symbol`` that can parse this syntax.

 ``argument``
-    Whether a directive can or must have an argument.
+    Whether the directive/parameter can or must have an argument.

 ``header.csv``